pymmcore-plus/pymmcore-plus/docs/index.md

     differs from [Pycro-Manager](https://github.com/micro-manager/pycro-manager),
     another python library for working with Micro-manager.

-    The primary design difference is that Pyro-Manager controls Micro-manager via a ZMQ-based RPC connection a Java process in which the Micro-manager GUI is running (or a headless Java process if the GUI is not running), which in turn communicates with the C++ core driving the hardware.
+    The primary design difference is that Pycro-Manager controls Micro-manager via a ZMQ-based RPC connection to a Java process in which the Micro-manager GUI is running (or a headless Java process if the GUI is not running).
+The Java process in turn communicates with the C++ core driving the hardware.

     `pymmcore-plus` aims to remove the need for a Java process by communicating *directly* with the C++ core (via the `pymmcore` library), and re-implementing any necessary event-based or GUI-based functionality in pure python or C.

-    An advantage of Pyro-Manager is that you can interact with the entire Java-based micro-manager ecosystem, including the GUI and plugins.
-A disadvantage is that it requires a Java runtime environment and cross-process communication and data sharing.
+    An advantage of Pycro-Manager is that you can interact with the entire Java-based micro-manager ecosystem, including the GUI and plugins.
+A disadvantage, however, is that it requires a Java runtime environment and cross-process communication and data sharing.
+If you are looking to control a microscope via python without any need for Java, `pymmcore(-plus)` will help, and much of the critical GUI components have been re-implented in `pymmcore-widgets` and `napari-micromanager`.

     ![micro-manager ecosystem components](images/components.png){ loading=lazy }

 ## Basic Usage

 ```python